ai4ed/DialogID/README.md

 This is an official implementation for "DialogID: A Dialogic Instruction Dataset for Improving Teaching Effectiveness in Online Environments".

 ## Dataset
-The splited training, validation, test sets can be download from [here](), and put the downloaded files to `data` directory.
+The splited training, validation, test sets can be found in `data`.
 Each file contains two columns:
-- `text`: the context.
+- `text`:
 - `label`: the int number of text, the mapping relation of number to category is following：

 ```json